 Stratospheric Ozone Layer

-- Proposed Rule – Standards Related to the Manufacture of Class II Ozone-Depleting Substances for Feedstock
+- Withdrawal of Proposed Rule – Standards Related to the Manufacture of Class II Ozone-Depleting Substances for Feedstock

 - Learn more about the American Innovation and Manufacturing (AIM) Act of 2020: Protecting Our Climate by Reducing Use of HFCs.

 Explore how successful ozone layer protection is a part of our everyday life

 This website addresses stratospheric ozone protection.
 EPA has a separate website about ground-level ozone pollution.